 Are you done writing, ready to show your words to the world?
 Ulysses lets you export easily to a host of standard formats, share your texts via Messages or Mail, even publish directly to a WordPress blog or a Medium account.
 Here’s an overview.

-When working with Ulysses for Mac, these are the ways to get to Quick Export.
+When working with Ulysses for Mac, these are the ways to get to export your sheets:

-- Use the Quick Export button top right in the editor to export the current sheet.
+- Use the Export button top right in the editor to export the current sheet (1).

-- In the library or the sheet list, right-click on a sheet, a group, or even a filter, and select “Quick Export...” from the context menu.
+- In the library or the sheet list, right-click on a sheet, a group, or even a filter, and select Preview from the context menu (2).

 You can also export multiple sheets at once: just hold ⇧ (shift) while selecting them in the sheet list.

-Top left you can switch to the desired format of your output.
-This can be Text, HTML, ePub, PDF, DOCX, or, if you want to upload your text to a WordPress blog or your Medium account, Publishing.
+Top center you can switch to the desired format of your output.
+This can be Text, HTML, ePub, PDF, DOCX, or, if you want to upload your text to a WordPress or Ghost blog or to Medium, Publishing.

-In the center of the panel you can specify the export settings, depending on the previously selected format.
+Below the format switcher you can specify the export settings, depending on the previously selected format.
 You can, for example, choose an export style and a page size when your output is going to be a PDF document.

 The icons top right represent the available export actions:

 Save to…, to open Finder and save to a location of your choice